 What other changes are anticipated for CA in the years ahead?

 Major campus initiatives and minor enhancements are already underway, in a two-phase program.
-Phase one includes resurfacing the decade-old turf and track at Simosa Field and Track; adding a new all-purpose turf field in the “back fields” area to support the football, lacrosse, softball, and soccer programs; and building three additional tennis courts adjacent to the six at the Markin Tennis Center.
+Phase one was completed and includes resurfacing the decade-old turf and track at Simosa Field and Track; adding a new all-purpose turf field in the “back fields” area to support the football, lacrosse, softball, and soccer programs; and building three additional tennis courts adjacent to the six at the Markin Tennis Center.